-Each Class A, Class B, Class D and Class E common unit of Holdings (together with the corresponding share of Class B or Class C common stock) is exchangeable for one share of Class A common stock.
+Each Class A, Class B, Class B, Class B or Class B or Class B or Class B or Class C common stock) is exchangeable for one share of Class A common stock.
 The corresponding shares of Class B and Class C common stock are immediately canceled upon any such exchange.